 The IBgard Difference

 IBgard is a medical food specially formulated for the dietary management of IBS.
-IBgard capsules contain individually triple-coated, sustained-release microspheres of Ultramen®, an ultrapurified peppermint oil along with fiber and amino acids (from gelatin protein).
-In a 2016 peer-reviewed and published clinical study,§ IBgard has been shown to start working in as early as 24 hours.* IBgard showed efficacy in 1-2 hours, in a real-world patient-reported outcomes trial, IBSACTTM, published in a peer-reviewed journal.§
+IBgard capsules contain individually triple-coated, sustained-release microspheres of Ultramen®, an ultrapurified peppermint oil, along with fiber and amino acids (from gelatin protein).
+In a 2016 peer-reviewed and published clinical study,§ IBSREST (IBS Response Evaluation and Safety Trial), IBgard, taken daily and proactively 30 to 90 minutes before meals, was shown to start working in as early as 24 hours and the benefit grew at 4 weeks. § In a real-world, patient-reported outcomes trial, IBSACTTM (IBS Adherence and Compliance Trial), published in a peer-reviewed journal, §§ IBgard showed efficacy in 1-2 hours.

-- Normalize the digestion and absorption of food nutrients that have been compromised by IBS.3
+- Normalize the digestion and absorption of food nutrients that have been compromised by IBS

-- Promote bacterial balance in the small intestine.5
+- Promote bacterial balance in the small intestine.

 In addition to peppermint oil, each IBgard serving of 2 capsules provides approximately 640 mg of fiber and approximately 400 mg of amino acids (from gelatin protein).
-These, too, are intended to help toward normalizing the lining of the gut (gut mucosal barrier) and reversible, localized, low-grade immune activation.1 The l-Menthol in peppermint oil has anti-inflammatory,6 antispasmodic,7 and visceral analgesic properties.8
+These, too, are intended to help toward normalizing the lining of the gut (gut mucosal barrier) and reversible, localized, low-grade immune activation.
+The l-Menthol in peppermint oil has anti-inflammatory9, antispasmodic10, visceral analgesic11, carminative12, and anti-bacterial2,3 properties.

 The IBgard Difference - Advanced Science